arminebner/arminebner/README.md

 For a long time I always came back to "programming" as kind of a hobby but never had any intentions to do it in terms of a professional career.

-But... the time has finally come and I am very happy and excited to start the journey.
-It starts here ;)
+But... the time has finally come and I am very happy and excited to start the journey - And It starts here ;)

 <!--
 **arminebner/arminebner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.